rahulbordoloi/Movie-Recommender-System/README.md

 To Predict : Recommend Movies based on User's recently watched Movies' Ratings.

->>Install the dependencies from your terminal with "pip install -r requirements.txt
+>>Install the dependencies from your terminal with "pip install -r requirements.txt"